derekwolpert/InvestChest/README.md

 - <b>MongoDB</b>, a document-oriented (NoSQL) database system used for storage and management of information.
 - <b>Webpack</b>, a JavaScript bundler to assist with development and production builds.
 - <b>SASS, CSS3 and HTML5</b>, used to manage the presentation and styling of the project.
-- <b>IEX Cloud</b>, a third-party finance API used to query and recieve real-time stock prices.
+- <b>IEX Cloud</b>, a third-party finance API used to query and receive real-time stock prices.

 ## Functionality

 - Comprehensive registration/authentication behavior for management of user sessions, and keeping track of user information (e.g. available cash, trades association, etc.).
-- Error handling for input fields to prevent invalid entries along with appropiate error mesages (e.g. prevents users from signing in with incorrect credentials, stops a user from registering an account under a previously used email address, prevent purchase of a stocks that cost more than a user's available cash, etc.).
+- Error handling for input fields to prevent invalid entries along with appropriate error messages (e.g. prevents users from signing in with incorrect credentials, stops a user from registering an account under a previously used email address, prevent purchase of a stocks that cost more than a user's available cash, etc.).
-- Seperate Portfolio and Transaction pages.
+- Separate Portfolio and Transaction pages.
 Portfolio page displays an aggregated list of all stocks a user has purchased, and lists in alphabetical order based on stock ticker.
-If a stock was purchased in two seperate transactions then the transactions are grouped together.
+If a stock was purchased in two separate transactions then the transactions are grouped together.
 Transaction page displays a list of each individual trade in reverse-chronological order.
 - Color indicators for the pricing information on the Portfolio page to indicate if a user has gained (green) or lost (red) money when comparing how much they've spent on the stock verses it's current price.
 - Dynamic and auto-detecting light/dark mode in conjunction with a theme switch in the webpage's header.
 - A polished, intuitive, responsive user interface/experience.

 ![Dark/Light Theme Gif](./readme_images/dark_light.gif)

-## Folder Struture
+## Folder Structure

     # Backend Directory